espocrm/documentation/administration/workflows.md

 System will send an email using a specified email template.
 A recipient’s email address can be taken from the target record, any related record, the current user, followers, team users or specified.
 Email can be sent immediately or delayed for a specific interval.

-### Create Entity
+### Create Record

 System will create the new record of any entity type.
+If there is a relationship between the target record and creating record it's possible to relate records.

-It's possible to define formula to calculate fields.
+There is an ability to define formula to calculate fields.

-### Create Related Entity
+### Create Related Record

 System will create the record related to the target record.
 It's possible to define formula to calculate fields.

-### Update Entity
+### Update Target Record

 Allows changing of specific fields of the target record.
 It's possible to define formula to calculate fields.

+If you need to add new items to the Link-Multiple field w/o loosing existing data (e.g. Teams) you need to utilize formula script function entity\addLinkMultipleId(LINK, ID).
+Example: `entity\addLinkMultipleId('teams', 'teamId')`;

-### Update Related Entity
+### Update Related Record

 Allows changing of specific fields of the related record or records.
 It's possible to define formula to calculate fields.